 On May 22, 2015, Judge Finaman of the Superior Court of New Jersey in Cumberland County granted final approval of a proposed class action settlement on behalf of thousands of consumers in New Jersey who brought claims of alleged recording fee overcharging against Title Source, Inc. (Title Source).
 The class action lawsuit alleged that Title Source […]

-Class Actions and Catastrophic Personal Injury
+Class Action Lawyers and Catastrophic Personal Injury Lawyers

 DeNittis Osefchen, P.C., formerly Shabel & DeNittis, P.C., is a premier firm in New Jersey and Pennsylvania litigating matters ranging from high profile national class actions to catastrophic personal injury cases.